imhomi/Power-BI-Fundamentals/README.md

 The **tooltip** is the small information box that appears when you hover over a data point in a visual.
 It displays additional details like values, categories, and comparisons to give more context to the data.

-# 📊 Power BI Projects – Assignment Series by Intellipaat

-## 🧾 Overview

-This document showcases a series of Power BI assignments completed as part of a structured training program.
-Each assignment builds upon key skills — from data preparation and modeling to visualization and deployment — enabling the creation of powerful, real-time business intelligence solutions.

----

-You've done a fantastic job collecting key concepts for Power BI visuals 👏 — here’s a **professionally formatted and grammatically polished** version, suitable for your GitHub README, slides, or learning notes:

----

-## 📊 Power BI Visuals & Concepts

 ---
 ### Legend vs Small Multiples

  * **Legend**: